pejmantheory/OCR-TypeScript-Project/README.md

 The project uses a tsconfig.json file for TypeScript settings, ensuring compatibility with modern JavaScript features and Node.js versions.

+## License
+This project is licensed under the MIT License. see the [LICENSE](./LICENSE) file for details.

 ## Contributions
 Feel free to open issues or submit pull requests to improve this project.